cfuke1/cfuke1.github.io/essays/softwareengineering.md

   - Agile Project Management
 ---

+### Introduction

+Software Engineering in the modern day requires many skills and a strong coding background.
+However, I believe that beyond those things, there are primary two skills that are responsible for creating a strong foundation for software engineers.
+These are proper Coding Standards and effective Agile Project Management.
+With these two skills in one’s belt, they can be effective and efficient in any project that they take part of.
+In this essay, I would like to break down these two skills, and explain how I developed them during my time taking ICS 314.

 ### Coding Standards

 In my opinion, Coding Standards are one of the most important things to have in mind when typing code.
 Coding standards are a fundamental practice that benefit software development by enhancing consistency, readability, and security.
 Code consistency is ensuring that code is written in predictable and understandable patterns.
 Keeping code consistent is especially helpful for when different types of objects are needed, as consistent code can be replicated and changed easily.
 Throughout my time in ICS 314, my code was primarily kept consistent by ESLint.
 ESLint is a code analysis tool for JavaScript that scans code and points out errors and inconsistencies.
 These are a few examples of ESLint’s feedback.